 MS REA: Well, certainly expense and regulation are two of them, and a lot of single site processors have actually been taken over by the larger companies, which we have seen as a threat, and certainly there was a huge outcry over Scone being taken over by JBS.

 And it’s not just the competition in the marketplace.
-I mean, when these companies become big, their power in organisations such as the producer-funded Meat and Livestock Australia (MLA) and all of the organisations that hang off there, which is impossible for almost anyone to follow, and the little power centres that exist through their, and their representation all through those power centres is really what stops us from getting a lot of what we need.
+I mean, when these companies become big, their power in organisations such as the producer-funded Meat and Livestock Australia (MLA) and all of the organisations that hang off there, which is impossible for almost anyone to follow, and the little power centres that exist through there, and their representation all through those power centres is really what stops us from getting a lot of what we need.

 MR BAXTER: Yes, just - can I just query that?
 That in terms of MLA and similarly with the dairy farmers and to a lesser extent with the grain growers, there are regular elections of members, and there are opportunities for the producers to throw out the people they don’t like, and - - -